robot-rumble/docs/source/quickstart.rst

 Publishing your robot
 ---------------------

 When you create a robot under your profile, it will initially be saved as a draft.
-In order for others to see your robot, and for the matchmaker to queue your robot for ranked battles, you need to **publish** it by clicking the link in the robot editor.
-Every time your robot is published, the matchmaker will immediately queue it up for 5 battles.
-After that, it will queue 1 battle every 2 hours.
+In order for others to see your robot, and for the matchmaker to queue your robot for ranked battles, you need to **publish** it to a specific robot board by clicking the appropriate link on the page of the board.
+A **board** is a collection of robots and all of the battles that have occured between them.
+Boards can also optionally belong to a **season**, which is a period of fighting that lasts a specific amount of time.

+The matchmaker queues battles for your robot both when it is published, and every X hours after that.
+The specific number of battles and hours depends on the board you are publishing to.

 Debugging your robot
 --------------------